UoA-EEEEason/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

-Hi, there!
 I’m Ejune, a Networks and New Media Bachelor.

 I believe there's a saying that's very apt for me, namely, it’s tough to be me and it’s tough not to be me.